billbuchanan/pqc_signatures/README.md

 This is the main setup script for evaluating the round-1 signatures in a linux testing environment.
 The script sets up the required environment for the automated compilation of the algorithms and compiles the relevant testing binaries.
 It calls relevant utility scripts to read in variation arrays for the different algorithms and copy over modified source files to the relevant directories for compilation

 #### **pqcsign.c**
-Located in the `src/performance-eval-scripts` directory, it has the following description:
+Located in the `src/performance_eval_scripts` directory, it has the following description:

 This is the main benchmarking code used for gathering performance metrics for the signature schemes.
 This script is copied over to the relevant source code location for the current algorithm/variation currently being compiled.
 Outputted binaries are stored in `bin` directory at the project's root which is created during the setup.
 The compiled binary for the current algorithm variation is stored within the relevant directory for the scheme within the `bin` directory.
-This binary is then used by the `sig-test.sh` script to automatically gather CPU cycle performance metrics for all the implemented algorithms and their variations.
+This binary is then used by the `sig_speed_test.sh` script to automatically gather CPU cycle performance metrics for all the implemented algorithms and their variations.

-#### **sig-speed-test.sh**
+#### **sig_speed_test.sh**
 Located within the `scripts` directory, it has the following description:

 This script is used to run the signature speed tests for all algorithms and variations in the benchmarking suite.
 The script will run the tests for the number of runs specified by the user and output the results to a txt file to later be parsed by the python parser script (once implemented).
 The script will also prompt the user to determine if HuFu is to be included in the benchmarking due to its high run time.